-- If the student has recently engaged in or is currently engaging in medically life-threatening behavior, contact Columbia College Police Department at 803-786-3333 immediately.
-IF A WEAPON IS INVOLVED NOTIFY COLUMBIA COLLEGE POLICE DEPARTMENT OF THIS BEFORE THEY ARRIVE. - CCPD will contact EMS for an emergency transport to the Emergency Department. - The student's Emergency Contact on file with the College will be contacted - 4.
-Students making a suicide attempt or threat will be required to: A. Receive an evaluation by a qualified mental health professional/hospital staff in an Emergency Department.
-B.

-- Return Hospital Discharge paperwork to CCPD upon return to campus.
-This paperwork will be provided to the student by a member of the Student Affairs Administrator On-Call staff. - 5.
-A student may be allowed to come back to campus for class and the residence hall (if applicable) after providing CCPD with the proper documentation (Hospital Release paperwork), signed by a mental health professional/hospital staff member.
-If a student disagrees with the terms, they may appeal to the Provost.
-If the student does not agree with the decision of the Provost, the student may appeal to the President and to the College's Board of Trustees, through the President. - 6.
-If there is self-destructive behavior that is not imminently endangering nor constitutes a medical emergency, but is alarming, immediately refer the student to the most appropriate campus resource Counseling Services, the Vice President for Student Affairs and Dean of Students, the Area Coordinator On-Call, or the Administrator On-Call.
-If after hours, the student may be required to seek help off campus.
+- 1. If the student has recently engaged in or is currently engaging in medically life-threatening behavior, contact Columbia College Police Department at 803-786-3333 immediately.
+IF A WEAPON IS INVOLVED NOTIFY COLUMBIA COLLEGE POLICE DEPARTMENT OF THIS BEFORE THEY ARRIVE. - 2.
+CCPD will contact EMS for an emergency transport to the Emergency Department. - 3.
+The student's Emergency Contact on file with the College will be contacted. - Students making a suicide attempt or threat will be required to: (A) Receive an evaluation by a qualified mental health professional/hospital staff in an Emergency Department before returning to campus. - 5.
+A student may be allowed to come back to campus for class and the residence hall (if applicable) after providing CCPD with the hospital discharge paperwork, signed by a mental health professional/hospital staff member.
+If a student disagrees with the terms, they may appeal to the Vice President for Student Affairs.
+If the student does not agree with the decision of the Vice President for Student Affairs, the student may appeal to the President and to the College's Board of Trustees, through the President. - 6.
+If there is self-destructive behavior that is not imminently endangering nor constitutes a medical emergency, but is alarming, immediately refer the student to the most appropriate campus resource - Counseling Services, the Vice President for Student Affairs and Dean of Students, the Area Coordinator On-Call, or the Administrator On-Call.
+If after hours, the student may be required to seek help off campus. - 7.
+Students who make a threat of harm to self or others must meet with the Vice President for Student Affairs & Dean of Students within 24-business hours of their return to campus.